StarCrusher96/Kerbal-Star-Systems-2/README.md

 # 🌌 Kerbal Star Systems 2 (KSS2)
 **KSS2** expands *Kerbal Space Program* into an interstellar adventure beyond Kerbol.
 It introduces a handcrafted universe of star systems built with scientific realism, coherent art direction, and distinct gameplay roles.
 Designed for **mid- to late-game** progression, KSS2 rewards deep-space missions, colonization, and discovery.

-> ✹ *KSS2 – Explore the Infinite Beyond*
-> *A living interstellar project shaped by curiosity, science, and art.*

 ---

 ## 🎯 Why Play KSS2?